-In the event of an emergency, including a Workplace Violence Emergency, contact your supervisor, manager, or the SRCA immediately.
+In the event of an emergency, including a Workplace Violence Emergency, contact your supervisor, manager, the SRCA, or the HR Manager immediately.
 If the incident involves a threat or use of a firearm or other dangerous weapons, any available employee should be instructed to contact 911 immediately.